acm-uic/student-task-manager-sig-mobile-dev/README.md

     - If Stack Overflow fails, we're here

 ---

-## Reason for a management tree
-A management tree is established so that not every problem goes to one person.
-If you have any problem or doubt about how to do things, you can be directed to the multitude of people in the tree to have it cleared.

-A heirarchy is established to keep things efficient and not to overwhelm any one person.

----

 ## Preview of Our Development Process
 It goes without saying that any major undertaking requires planning beforehand.
 That is especially true for mobile development.
 I speak from experience when I say, you're headed for disaster if you don't plan out all your components, screens, backend, etc before you touch the keyboard.